ashley-engelund/aengelund-shf-project/CONTRIBUTING.md

 When you create a branch to work on your feature or bug-fix, please name your branch so that others can understand the context, purpose, and intent for it.

-This is our naming convention:  `[sprintNN]-[Pivotal Tracker ID number]-[short-task-description] `
+This is our naming convention:  `[sprintNN or target_release]-[Pivotal Tracker ID number]-[short-story-description] `

-For example, if you are working on a feature in _sprint 24,_  the ID for that task in PivotalTracker is _1059872,_ and the title of that task is _"Add the CONTRIBUTING.md file",_ you can create and check out your branch like this:
+For example, if you are working on a feature in _sprint 24,_  the ID for that story in PivotalTracker is _1059872,_ and the title of that story is _"Add the CONTRIBUTING.md file",_ you can create and check out your branch like this:

 ```
 git checkout -b sprint24-#1059872-add-contributing-md